 Fascinatingly, this scene (just like many of the lines during Jude Law’s Mr. Napkin Head impression and Miles’ ‘accidental boob graze’) was largely improvised by Jack Black as he picked up DVD cases and proceeded to sing the theme songs to Kate Winslet’s character.

-The now-famous cameo from Dustin Hoffman was also completely unplanned.
 Hoffman happened to be having lunch in the area and upon seeing all the cameras and crew set up, decided to stop by to see what was happening.
-He and Nancy Myers are old friends and together, they decided to write him into the scene!
+He and Nancy Myers are old friends so together, they decided to write him into the scene!

 The White Horse pub

-The White Horse, Graham’s preferred watering hole and place where he re-unites with Amanda after thinking she had gone back to LA, is a very real country pub also located in the village of Shere.
+The White Horse, Graham’s preferred watering hole and place where he reunites with Amanda after thinking she had gone back to LA, is a very real country pub also located in the village of Shere.

 Plan your own holiday

-So, if you’re planning a trip to England and hope to see all of the filming locations in their white Christmassy glory, it could just happen.
+So, if you’re planning a trip to England and hope to see all of The Holiday filming locations in their white Christmassy glory, it could just happen.
 Whilst filming in Surrey, production had arranged faux snow for their month-long shoot but it ended up snowing for real three times whilst they were there!

 If the UK’s out of the question, you could always sign up for your very own house swap.
 The site Amanda and Iris use in the movie, homeexchange.com, actually exists!